sutoiku/puffin/EDDI.md

 ## Answer
 The answer consists in leveraging the tens or hundreds of millions of powerful query engines that will very soon be found at the edge, following the explosive adoption of [DuckDB](https://duckdb.org/).
 But instead of leveraging them for their local querying capabilities, we should leverage them for their ability to originate queries that will be executed on the cloud, in a massively-distributed fashion.
 There is a very good reason for that: data is getting heavier and heavier, and the more it does, the less it can escape the cloud's gravitational pull.
 One should not think in terms of **big data** anymore.
 Instead, one should think in terms of **heavy data**.

+## Implementation
+While the vision outlined above might seem very ambitious, it could be implemented with a relatively-simple extension to the SQL syntax:

+`SELECT REMOTE 'https://myPuffinService.com/' * FROM myRemoteTable;`

+With that syntax, `myRemoteTable` would be local to `https://myPuffinService.com/`, which itself would be nothing more than an HTTP endpoint exposing a query engine API.
+Initially, this query engine would use the SQL syntax, but it should be possible to support alternative query syntaxes, such as the upcoiming [Graph Query Language](https://www.gqlstandards.org/) (GQL), while offering the ability to nest one into the other, in both correlated and uncorrelated manners.